lfads/lfads-run-manager/docs/preparing.md

 The second is a hash of only those parameter settings that affect the input data used by LFADS, prefixed by `data_`.
 We use two separate hashes here to save space on disk; many parameters like `c_co_dim` only affect LFADS internally, but the input data is the same.
 Consequently, generating a large sweep of parameters like `c_co_dim` would otherwise require many copies of identical data to be saved on disk.
 Intead, we store the data in folders according to the `data_` hash and symlink copies for each run.

-Below the hash values are the set of properties whose values differ from their specified defaults.
+Below the hash values are the set of properties whose values differ from their specified defaults (as specified next to the property in the class definition).
+Properties which are equal to their default values are not included in the hash calculation.
+This allows you to add new properties to your `RunParams` class without altering the computed hashes for older runs.
+See this [warning note](interfacing/#editing-runparamsm-optional) for more details.

 !!! tip "Specifying data-hash affecting parameters"
     By default, the `data_` hash includes all properties that do not begin with `c_` as these are passed directly to the Python+Tensorflow LFADS code.
 This includes all of the parameters that you have added to `RunParams`.
 If you need to adjust this behavior, override the method `getListPropertiesNotAffectingInputData` in your `RunParams` instance.